jonathantorres/construct/README.md

 construct generate jonathantorres/logger -s JonathanTorres\\Projects\\Logger
 ```

-#### Initialize an empty git repo?
+#### Initialize an empty Git repo?
-The `--git` option will allow you to initialize an empty git repository inside the constructed project.
+The `--git` option will allow you to initialize an empty Git repository inside the constructed project.

 ```bash
 construct generate jonathantorres/logger --git